Pankajkaushik2207/Coalitions-Assignment-frontend-Challenge/README.md

 ## Description:

-This submission represents my skills test for the front-end position at [Coalition Technologies](https://coalitiontechnologies.com/).
-The objective of this assessment is to evaluate my capability to transform an Adobe Photoshop file into a static, single-page web application.
-The primary goal is to convert the provided PSD into a responsive single-page website.
-This entails ensuring that the carousel seamlessly adapts to various screen sizes, and on mobile devices, the tabs should gracefully transition into an accordion layout for improved usability.
+This submission showcases my proficiency test for the front-end role at Coalition Technologies.
+The aim of this evaluation is to assess my ability to translate an Adobe Photoshop design into a static, one-page web application.
+The primary objective remains to convert the provided PSD into a responsive single-page website.
+This involves ensuring the seamless adaptation of the carousel to various screen sizes, and for mobile devices, implementing a smooth transition of the tabs into an accordion layout to enhance usability.

-Notably, I've introduced internal links on the page, 'History' and 'Team,' providing users with convenient navigation to their respective sections.
-Furthermore, I've taken the initiative to incorporate a parallax scrolling effect into the landing hero image for the desktop view.
+Additionally, I've integrated internal page links for 'History' and 'Team,' offering users easy access to their respective sections.
+Moreover, I've taken the initiative to add a parallax scrolling effect to the landing hero image specifically for the desktop view.

 ## Tools Used: